Health and wellbeing curriculum at Mearns Castle High School, East Renfrewshire

 Supporting statements

-The universal support offered through the PSE curriculum, has been enhanced by the understanding of the targetted support that some children and young people require.
+The universal support offered through the PSE curriculum, has been enhanced by the understanding of the targeted support that some children and young people require.
 The school have taken a reactive approach and turned it into a proactive support tool for all.

-One example would be the Living Life to The Full programme where learners are supported to build resilience and coping strategies.
+One example would be the 'Living Life to The Full' programme where learners are supported to build resilience and coping strategies.
 (Dr Chris Williams - This programme links to cognitive behaviour therapy).
-S1 and S3 learners have been involved in the programme, as have parents and carers who have now have some of the tools and skills to support their young person at home (quotes to be included).
+S1 and S3 learners have been involved in the programme, as have parents and carers who now have some of the tools and skills to support their young person at home.

 There are a range of supports which The hub can deliver to children and young people.
 This can be individually, in small groups or, across a year group.
 Senior Ambassador pupils share the message of The hub at school assemblies and support across different platforms (breakfast club, lunchtime and after school clubs).